-- Design from human scale and visual interest in all building elevations.
+- 1. Design from human scale and visual interest in all building elevations.
 This can be achieved by placing an emphasis on street facing building entrances, windows and landscaping relative to walls and building structure. - 2.
 Mixed use and commercial buildings shall be located in close proximity to the sidewalks and pedestrian spaces. - 3.
-Where mixed use or commercial buildings are proposed, avoid large spaces between buildings.
+Where mixed use or commercial buildings are proposed, avoid large spaces between buildings. - 4.
+The use of drive-through shall not be a part of building or site design.